Triumph TR7: Design and features

 The car, characterised by its "wedge" shape and by a swage line sweeping down from the rear to just behind the front wheel, was commonly advertised as "the shape of things to come".
 The design was penned by Harris Mann who also designed the wedge-shaped Princess.
 The car has an overall length of 160 in, width of 66 in, wheelbase of 85 in and height of 49.5 in.
 The coupé has a kerbside weight of 2,205 lb.
 During development, the TR7 was referred to by the code name "Bullet".
 MG branding was considered for the upmarket versions compared to the TR badged entry level versions, with "MG Magna" being used on some of the early clay models, but this did not reach production.

-The TR7 was the first of Triumph's 'TR' line to not be offered as a convertible in its initial form, instead utilizing a 2-door coupé configuration.
-With the United States showing increased concern for automotive safety in the 1970s, legislations were being considered to ban open roof convertibles in said markets due to rollover risks.
+The TR7 was the first of Triumph's 'TR' line to not be offered as a convertible in its initial form, instead using a 2-door coupé configuration.
+With the United States showing increased concern for automotive safety in the 1970s, legislation was being considered to ban open roof convertibles due to rollover risks.
 As the US statistically represented the most lucrative market for Triumph sports cars, BL decided to avoid these potential risks by offering the TR7 only as a fixed roof coupé.
-However, legislation to ban convertibles was not implemented, so in 1979, Triumph introduced a convertible version of the TR7.
+The legislation to ban convertibles was not implemented and in 1979, Triumph introduced a convertible version of the TR7.

 Power is provided by a 1,998 cc eight-valve four-cylinder engine that shares the same basic design as the Triumph Dolomite 1850 engine, albeit increased to 2 litres and fitted with larger carburettors, mounted in-line at the front of the car.
 Power is 105 bhp at 5,500 rpm, maximum torque is 119 lbft at 3,500 rpm, the North American version produces 92 bhp.
 Australian buyers received the same version in order to meet local emissions regulations.
 The European version was tested as having a 0–60 mi/h time of around 10 seconds, with a top speed of 108.5 mph.
 Drive is to the rear wheels via a four-speed gearbox initially, with an optional five-speed manual gearbox and a three-speed automatic available from 1976.
 The front independent suspension uses coil spring and damper struts and lower single link at the front, and at the rear is a four-link system, again with coil springs.
 There are front and rear anti-roll bars, with disc brakes at the front and drums at the rear.